 – Hand your child a paintbrush — or a few brushes in different sizes — and let the fun begin

-Go through the toy bins to find plastic toys and figures that your child can paint with washable paint — she can keep rinsing and re-painting them as much as she wants.
+Go through the toy bins to find plastic toys and figures that your child with ADHD, SPD, or autism can paint with washable paint — she can keep rinsing and re-painting them as much as she wants.
 She can play directly in the sink, or you can cover an area of the floor with a splat mat or drop cloth to make clean up easy.

 Cleaning up is fun too — let him give the toys a final bath in the sink or a plastic tub (perhaps with some bubble bath involved?).
 Tip: It’s a good idea to cover the floor with an old towel first to guard against overly enthusiastic cleaning.